vial-kb/vial-qmk/keyboards/minisub/keymaps/vial/readme.md

-# Vial support for minisub
+# Vial support for Minisub